Kalecia24824/UI-Portfolio/Design/README.md

-# 🎨 HTML & CSS Project Folder
+# 🎨 Design Project Folder
-Welcome to the HTML and CSS project folder!
+Welcome to the Design project folder!
 Here you can find all of my projects based on **HTML** and **CSS**.
 Each folder has a difficulty level designed to showcase my skills and knowledge I gained from learning.
 Every project in this folder will have a README for documentation and the files needed for each project.

 ## 🛠 Skills in this folder:
 - Writing clean HTML with semantic tags